-This figure shows that very short notes (like for a zyolphone) is clearly detected without any prolonged attack, because they do not "build-up" in the reverberant room.
-Somewhat longer (sustained) tones like strings, voice and even a piano last longer, and thus ungoes a longer build-up.
-For the longest reverberation, the attack for longer notes are severely prolonged.
-The decays are similar for all the situations.
+From the left in fig. 2 we see that very short notes are clearly detected without any prolonged attack, because they do not "build-up" in the reverberant room.
+For the longest reverberation (to the right), the attack for longer notes/bursts are severely prolonged.
+The decays, however, are similar for all the situations.
 This simple analysis shows that the room's influence on the attack not only depends on the reverberation time, but also on the length of the signal (and of course also on the instruments own "onset time"/"attack time"/ "fade in").

 The guitar is a good instrument for analysing attack.
-The guitar did not play any a cappella parts in the tests in Stavanger, but a dry guitar lick (without distortion pedal), was convolved with a very moderate reverberation (like in 5.Zetlitz), and with the long impulse response measured in 6.Concert.
-From the following figure we clearly see how the reverberation smoothens the attack.
+The guitar did not play any a cappella parts in our tests in Stavanger, but a dry guitar lick (without distortion pedal), was convolved with a very moderate reverberation (like in 5.Zetlitz), and with the long impulse response measured in 6.Concert.
+From figure 3 we clearly see how the reverberation smoothens and prolongs the attack.